 What Does the HIPAA Privacy Rule Say About HIPAA Training?

-The HIPAA Privacy Rule states that “A covered entity must train all members of its workforce on policies and procedures with respect to protected health information “as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity”.
+The HIPAA Privacy Rule states that covered entities must train workforce members on policies and procedures with respect to protected health information “as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity”.
 It is important to remember that ‘workforce’ does not just mean paid employees.
 The definition of workforce is “employees, volunteers, trainees, and other persons whose conduct, in the performance of work for a covered entity or business associate, is under the direct control of such covered entity or business associate, whether or not they are paid by the covered entity or business associate.”

-The Privacy Rule says training must be provided “as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity.”
-That means that different categories of workforce members will require different training.
-Training courses should be tailored to each type of role within the organization and the policies and procedures that impact functions within that role – taking care not to provide too much unnecessary training that might obscure the key purposes of the Privacy Rule (e.g. permissible uses and disclosures, and individuals´ rights).
+The requirement to provide training “as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity” acknowledges that different categories of workforce members will require different training.
+Therefore, HIPAA training courses should be tailored to each type of role within the organization and the policies and procedures that impact functions within that role – taking care not to provide too much unnecessary training that might obscure the key purposes of the Privacy Rule (e.g. permissible uses and disclosures, and individuals´ rights).

 How Often is HIPAA Training Required?

-There is also a requirement for refresher HIPAA training to be provided to ensure that the requirements of HIPAA are not forgotten.
-These training sessions should be “periodic,” which is accepted to be at least every two years, although the best practice adopted by many healthcare organizations is to provide annual refresher HIPAA training sessions.
-These regular HIPAA training sessions will help prevent noncompliant practices developing “to get the job done” and accidental HIPAA violations and will ensure the requirements of HIPAA are kept fresh in employees’ minds.
+There is no requirement for refresher HIPAA training to be provided to ensure organizational policies and procedures are not forgotten.
+However, it is advisable to hold refresher training sessions periodically.
+The best practice adopted by many healthcare organizations is to provide annual refresher HIPAA training sessions as regular HIPAA training sessions will help prevent noncompliant practices developing “to get the job done” and accidental HIPAA violations.

 What Are the HIPAA Security Rule Training Requirements?

-The HIPAA Security Rule training requirements are concerned with ensuring the confidentiality, integrity, and availability of protected health information.
+The HIPAA Security Rule training requirements are intended to ensure the confidentiality, integrity, and availability of protected health information.
 The Security Rule standard on training is to “Implement a security awareness and training program for all members of its workforce (including management)” and this standard applies to both covered entities and business associates.

 Security awareness training should also be provided within a reasonable period of time after the person joins the workforce, and periodically thereafter.
 While there are no implementation specifications in the HIPAA Privacy Rule concerning training course content, the HIPAA Security Rule has addressable specifications which are security reminders, password management, log-in monitoring, and protection from malicious software.
-While not stated, you must provide training to help employees avoid phishing emails and coverall threats that workforce members are likely to encounter.
+While not stated, you should provide training to help employees avoid phishing emails and other threats workforce members are likely to encounter.